vegaprotocol/documentation/docs/concepts/assets/transfers.md

 sidebar_position: 5
 title: Transfer assets
 hide_title: false
-description: Transfers are used to move assets between keys or to accounts.
+description: Use transfers to move assets between keys and/or accounts.
 ---

 import NetworkParameter from '@site/src/components/NetworkParameter';

 ## Transfer assets to keys or accounts
-Standard transfers can be used to move assets from one Vega key to another, or from a Vega key to a specific account, such as a reward pool used for the on-chain network treasury.
+Use transfers to move assets from one Vega key to another, or from a Vega key to a specific account, such as to supply assets to a [reward pool](../trading-on-vega/fees-rewards.md#trading-rewards).

-Transfers from certain account types must be proposed through [governance](#governance-initiated-transfers), as they affect network-managed accounts and moving assets to/from those accounts needs to be agreed by the community.
+Transfers from certain accounts need to be proposed through [governance](#governance-initiated-transfers), because moving assets to/from those accounts needs to be agreed by the community.

-Anyone with a Vega public key and assets (such as the VEGA token) can set up a standard transfer.
+Anyone with a Vega public key and assets can set up a transfer.
 Those transfers can only be done from a general account the party has control of, using their own funds.
 Anyone with a Vega public key and enough VEGA tokens can propose assets be transferred from those specific network accounts.

-**Each transfer incurs a fee.** The fee is paid to the validators who run the network.
-The amount of the fee is set with the network parameter <NetworkParameter frontMatter={frontMatter} param="transfer.fee.factor" />, which defines the proportion of each transfer that's taken as a fee.
+**Each transfer incurs a fee.** The fee is paid to the validators who run the network infrastructure.
+The amount of the fee is set with the network parameter <NetworkParameter frontMatter={frontMatter} param="transfer.fee.factor" />.
+The fee amount is a proportion of the total transfer amount.
 The fee's subtracted immediately on execution, and is taken on top of the transfer amount.

-Transfers can be set up to happen only once, or can happen repeatedly.
+Transfers can be set up to happen [only once](#one-off-transfers), or can happen [repeatedly](#recurring-transfers).

 :::tip Try it out
 * **[Transfers tutorial](../../tutorials/assets-tokens/transferring-assets.md)**: Set up transfers with your Vega wallet using the command line.